Terminus (short story): Discussion

 Wojciech Orliński describes the story as a superb example of the transfer of the macabre atmosphere characteristic of Stefan Grabiński, a "Polish Poe", to science fiction.
 Lem himself in an interview admits the influence of Grabiński's horror stories on his early works, including Terminus.
 As Dominika Oramus puts it: the tale of Terminus "is told in a mis-en-scene of horror with supernatural innuendoes.
 A gigantic, empty ship, rusty machinery, a murky past and dusty pilot seats set the mood at the very beginning."

-Jerzy Jarzębski and Dominika Oramus cite Terminus among the examples of Lem's robots who got destroyed by an infusion of humanness into them (see "Stanisław Lem and robots" for more on this issue).
+Jerzy Jarzębski and Dominika Oramus cite Terminus among the examples of Lem's robots who got destroyed by an infusion of humanness into them (see "Robots in the works of Stanisław Lem" for more on this issue).